net-daemon/netdaemon/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The code change is tested and works locally.
 - [ ] Local tests pass. **Your PR cannot be merged unless tests pass**
-- [ ] There is no commented out code in this PR.
-- [ ] I have followed the [development checklist][dev-checklist]
-- [ ] The code compiles without warnings (code quality chek)
+- [ ] The code compiles without warnings (code quality check)
 - [ ] Tests have been added to verify that the new code works.

-If user exposed functionality or configuration variables are added/changed:
+If user exposed functionality or configuration are added/changed:

-- [ ] Documentation added/updated for [www.home-assistant.io][docs-repository]
+- [ ] Documentation added/updated for http://netdaemon.xtz

 <!--